 Over the course of the 4.5 km Zug detective trail solve puzzles, learn surprising and interesting information about Zug and have fun.
 This family activity will have old and young alike eager to discover the next clue.
 Starting at the Zug Bahnhof, a total of 17 puzzles must be solved to find the treasure (a small gift) that will be waiting at the end.

-Enjoy National Swiss Castle Day on October 6th.
+Enjoy National Swiss Castle Day on October 4th.
 Castles all over Switzerland will open their doors and let the public in to participate in workshops and events.
 Museum Burg Zug is no exception.
-This year’s theme focuses on Play!
-You and your family can learn some games from the past and make one of your own in a “Rediscovering old games” workshop.
+This year’s theme focuses on «health, medicine & hygiene» You and your family can learn some games from the past and participate in workshops (only in German).
 You can also have a go at some outdoor pastimes in the courtyard.
-There will also be an historian on hand to discuss the castle’s construction and reveal where gambling used to take place.

-From now until October 12th, why not take the family on a culinary journey to Bavaria, Germany?
-Restaurant Bàren in Zug is hosting its 9th year of White-Blue weeks.
+From now until October 10th, why not take the family on a culinary journey to Bavaria, Germany?
+Restaurant Bären in Zug is hosting its 10th year of White-Blue weeks.
 There will be various Bavarian specialties (think hearty servings of sausage, roasted meats, potato salad and pretzels), live music on Friday and Saturday and this year the Munich Augustiner Oktoberfest beer will be available. `One, two, down the hatch!
 Great that you’re here!’

 Visit the Höllgrotten in Baar while they are still open through October 31.
 Enjoy the gorgeous fall foliage in the Lorze ravine.
 Learn and discover more about these unique limestone caves between Lakes Zurich and Zug which date back thousands of years.
 A perfect family outing during the break or on one of the weekends. https://www.hoellgrotten.ch/en